 The whole process of arriving at this position has been so clearly the Lord, but even as I thought back to His evident hand throughout the process, the butterflies in my stomach wouldn’t go away.
 No one likes to be the new kid.

 What’s more, it’s clear that I’m not doing this in my own strength.
 For as competent and prepared as my lessons feel, humility overwhelms my heart.
 It’s all you Jesus, I sigh, as I set my things down on the table.
 How is it possible to feel simultaneously so equipped and yet so inadequate?
 I just want these kids to like me.
 No, no. I want this kids to love Jesus!
-My heart wars with itself.

 I ask my well-crafted reflective questions, only to be met with the sound of uncomfortable, judgmental silence.
 Man, these kids are introverted.
 Pulling back on my approach, I start delicately probing into the lives of these junior high students, grasping for any indication of who they are and what they need from me.
 I bring up the memory verse, thinking it’ll take a good quarter-hour of review, only to find they’ve already memorized it.
+What the heck.
 Who are these kids?, I ask internally, although I’m sure my face is communicating that question.

 The seventh grader sitting next to me thinks he’s being sneaky, but I hear his whispers loud and clear, echoing the very words I’m fighting in my head: “she has no idea what she’s doing.”
-My heart sinks.

-Oh, if you only knew, little twelve-year-old.
+Oh, if you only knew, snarky twelve-year-old.